stonemjs/docs/src/docs/essentials/incoming-event.md

 ### The `source`: A Portal to the External Context

-While Stone.js encourages you to operate within the internal, normalized incoming event interface, there are situations where you need to peek back at the raw, unprocessed external input — for example, to access a third-party field or inspect the raw platform context.
+While Stone.js encourages you to operate within the internal, normalized incoming event interface, there are situations where you need to peek back at the raw, unprocessed external input, for example, to access a third-party field or inspect the raw platform context.

 This is where the `source` property comes into play.